Newport News/Williamsburg International Airport (PHF)

 By no means did we say it was his fault...
 And we appreciate the past five years of his service...
 But as with anything else, a leadership change sometimes can facilitate different results.

 A week later, Avelo Airlines announced it was ending service at Newport News/Williamsburg International Airport (PHF).
 The airport had cash reserves to operate at the current annual deficit only until 2025.
-Despite receiving a Small Community Air Service Development Program grant to subsidize service by a new airline, Spirit Airlines chose to start service at the competing Norfolk International Airport (ORF) in 2023 and he grant funding remained unused.
+Despite receiving a Small Community Air Service Development Program grant to subsidize service by a new airline, Spirit Airlines chose to start service at the competing Norfolk International Airport (ORF) in 2023.
+Grant funding for the airport on the Peninsula remained unused.

 In contrast to the 166,000 passengers at Newport News/Williamsburg International Airport (PHF) in 2022, four million passengers used Norfolk International Airport (ORF).
 In 2023, with the addition of Spirit Airlines, Norfolk had eight carriers providing commercial air service.